Material Issue Method

 9 Material is issued automatically by an external manufacturing execution system.

-Issue methods 3 - 6 will issue material without an availability check.
-This means that there can be a negative on-hand balance if the issued quantity is greater than the on-hand balance.
+Issue methods 3 to 6 issue material without an availability check.
+A negative on-hand balance occurs if the issued quantity is greater than the on-hand balance.

-Note: When you use method 5 or 6, the work centers to which the material is connected must be set as item location issues in 'Work Center.
+When you use method 5 or 6, the work centers to which the material is connected must be set as item location issues on 'Work Center.
 Open' (PDS010/F).
-Otherwise, the issue method will automatically be reset to 3 or 4 for created manufacturing orders.
+Otherwise, the issue method automatically resets to 3 or 4 for created manufacturing orders.

 Catch weight backflush

-The new parameter 'Catch weight backflush' has been added to 'Product.
+The 'Catch weight backflush' parameter is added to 'Product.
 Connect Materials/Operations' (PDS002/E) and 'Manufact Order.
-Open Lines' (PMS101/E) (Component details).
+Open Lines' (PMS101/E).
 The field is only visible if the product is a catch weight item.
-If the field is activated, the received catch weight is considered when calculating issue quantity and weight in the backflush routine.
+If the field is activated, the received catch weight is used to calculate the issue quantity and weight in the backflush routine.

-There are two scenarios which handle the received catch weight differently:
+These two scenarios that handle the received catch weight differently:

-1. The component marked as "Catch weight backflush" is not a catch weight material
+• The component marked as 'Catch weight backflush' isn't a catch weight material.

-Issued quantity is equal to the received catch weight plus extra issue for scrap and waste
+The issued quantity equals the received catch weight plus any additional issue for scrap and waste.

 A product with basic unit "Box", catch weight unit kg.
 1 Box = 2 kg